jibin94/local_notifications/README.md

 Different notification types in your NotificationService class:

 `show` – Displays a simple notification immediately.
 It shows a title, body, and can include a payload for additional data.
-This type of notification is typically used for alerts, reminders, or updates that need immediate user attention.
+This type of notification is typically used for alerts, reminders, or updates that need immediate user attention.<br />
 `zonedSchedule` – This type of notification is scheduled to be displayed at a specific time within a defined time zone.
-The zonedSchedule method allows you to account for time zone differences, ensuring that the notification triggers at the correct local time, regardless of where the user is located.
+The zonedSchedule method allows you to account for time zone differences, ensuring that the notification triggers at the correct local time, regardless of where the user is located.<br />
 `periodicallyShow` – Sets up a notification to be shown repeatedly at a specified interval (e.g., hourly, daily, weekly).
 This notification can help with recurring reminders.

 Cancel Notification:

 `cancel(id)` – Cancels a previously scheduled or shown notification by its ID.
-This method ensures that a notification doesn't appear if it's no longer relevant.
+This method ensures that a notification doesn't appear if it's no longer relevant.<br />
 `cancelAll()` – Cancels all notifications that have been scheduled or displayed.
 This method is useful when a reset is needed, such as clearing all reminders after a user session ends.